 Other things to keep in mind is that eating raw cannabis doesn’t provide the full therapeutic benefits of marijuana, and that some varieties of cannabinoids require heat activation.
 Also, cannabinoids do not dissolve in water.
-They are only soluble in fats and alcohol, which means they must be dissolved in substances that contain fat like butter or vegetable oil, or extracted via alcohol.
-16 To cook medical marijuana, it should be prepared by pulverizing it into a powder, or infused into fats and oils producing what is known as Canna Butter.
+They are only soluble in fats and alcohol, which means they must be dissolved in substances that contain fat like butter or vegetable oil, or extracted via alcohol.16 To cook medical marijuana, it should be prepared by pulverizing it into a powder, or infused into fats and oils producing what is known as Canna Butter17.

 Sprays and Solutions with Medical Marijuana

 As with some other mainstream medications, medical cannabis can be converted into a tincture or orally administered spray.
 Cannabinoids that have been extracted are added to alcohol, a solution of glycerin or Medium-Chain Triglyceride (MCT Oil).
 MCT oil is also referred to as coconut oil.
-Patients can administer the spray themselves by spraying the solution under the tongue, where it can be absorbed through the mouth’s thin tissue.
+Patients can administer the spray themselves by spraying the solution under the tongue, where it can be absorbed through the mouth’s thin tissue18.